 Basket trial experiences

-A basket study was conducted involving patients with BRAF genetic mutation, and it was determined that vemurafenib was also effective in treating a rare blood cancer known as Erdheim-Chester Disease (ECD), where patients have BRAF V600 genetic mutation.
+For example, in a basket study involving patients with BRAF genetic mutation, researchers found that vemurafenib was also effective in treating a rare blood cancer known as Erdheim-Chester Disease (ECD).
+Patients have BRAF V600 genetic mutation.
 This basket study helped lead to the eventual FDA approval for vemurafenib to treat BRAF ECD in 2017.

 Basket design patterns

 Umbrella trial designs

 In umbrella trials, patients are enrolled with one cancer type but with different genetic changes within each tumor and consist of many small sub-trials to test multiple drugs simultaneously in one large trial.

 - Patients receive different targeting treatments matched to their genetic aberration.